daniella-lo/daniella-lo.github.io/_pages/cv.md

 Field work
 ------
-  * Biological monitoring and sampling techniques for terrestrial, aquatic, and inter-tidal mammals, invertebrates and algae
+  * Biological monitoring and sampling techniques for terrestrial and aquatic insects, juvenile salmon, and inter-tidal invertebrates and algae
   * Remote monitoring and identification of wildlife using infra-red and motion detection cameras
   * Environmental data collection of water chemistry, habitat calssifcation via dominant vegetation
   * Identification of terrestrial, aquatic, and inter-tidal invertebrates, bivalves, algae and salmonids